juanigsrz/Functional-Dependencies/README.md

 # Functional-Dependencies
-C++ implementation of functional dependencies
+C++ implementation of functional dependencies operations

 How to use:
 1. Compile: g++ -std=c++11 -O3 *.cpp -o fd